-* A few little scenes are added by Zemeckis that pepper the movie with more life.
-Scrooge, who is an inch tall at one point and with a voice like a chipmunk, flees from a black horse and carriage driven by the Ghost of Christmas Yet To Come, for no other apparent reason than to just scare the living daylights out of him.
+* Scrooge, who is an inch tall at one point and with a voice like a chipmunk, flees from a black horse and carriage driven by the Ghost of Christmas Yet To Come, for no other apparent reason than to just scare the living daylights out of him.

-** He even gets a sarcastic 'Oh great' expression when he thought he had dodged the spirit but didn't.
+** He even gets a fed-up 'Oh come now' when he thought he had dodged the spirit but didn't.

-* When he sees his maid Mrs. Dibler sell his belongs after he dies, he tries to fire her in his chipmunk voice.
+* When Scrooge sees his maid Mrs. Dilber sell his belongs after he dies, he tries to fire her in his chipmunk voice.
 Being only a witness to this by the spirit, she cannot hear or see him anyway.

 * The way Scrooge tells Bob that the two of them will be partners.
 Scrooge makes it sound like he's about to fire him, but he quickly interjects that he will raise his salary.

 * While [[HumanoidAbomination Ignorance and Want]] are mostly just terrifying, this portrayal also has Ignorance yelling insults at Scrooge, some of which are actually pretty funny.

 * The licensed DS game has hilarious justifications for the player's involvement and generally funny scenarios.

 ** After Scrooge leaves his office, the player is tasked with making his walk home as miserable as possible.

 ** When Marley's ghost appears, Scrooge dismisses him and goes to sleep, leaving Marley at a loss until the player wakes Scrooge up.